1. From HSLDA: What is your Homeschooling Anniversary Story?

 HOW TO SUBMIT BOX TOPS FOR EDUCATION

 You can earn free or reduced admission to the 2019 convention AND support MassHOPE at the same time!
 Bring your Box Tops for Education tabs (found on lots of products you may already buy) with you to any MassHOPE function, or mail them to us c/o Anne Smith, 85 Liberty Street, Haverhill, MA 01832.
 They should be postmarked by December 31, 2018, for 2019 convention credit.
+(Submissions received from January 1-December 31, 2019 will count for credit toward the 2020 convention.)
 You may choose either of the following options, but please note with your submission which you have chosen:

 1. Donate all of them.
 The proceeds will be used for MassHOPE scholarships.